Respiratory surveillance report

 2.4 Sentinel surveillance

-In week 30, no samples were positive for influenza or RSV and one sample was positive for COVID-19 from two samples submitted for testing to the Regional Virus Laboratory (RVL) (Table 1).
+In week 40, one sample was positive for Flu B (3.3% positivity) from 30 samples submitted for testing to the Regional Virus Laboratory (RVL).
+No samples were positive for RSV or COVID-19 from 30 samples submitted for testing (Table 1).

 A supplementary table of testing and positivity is shown at the end of this report.